learn-co-curriculum/dsc-word-vectorization-lab/README.md

 Now that we can compute both Term Frequency and Inverse Document Frequency, computing an overall TF-IDF value is simple!
 All we need to do is multiply the two values.

 In the cell below, complete the `tf_idf()` function.
 This function should take in a list of dictionaries, just as the `inverse_document_frequency()` function did.
-This function return a new list of dictionaries, with each dictionary containing the tf-idf vectorized representation of a corresponding song document.
+This function returns a new list of dictionaries, with each dictionary containing the tf-idf vectorized representation of a corresponding song document.

 **_NOTE:_** Each document should contain the full vocabulary of the entire combined corpus.